-Hoffman last week told her 200 club members that the fitness and weight-loss franchise for women was closing by the end of the month because she had family medical issues she needed to attend to.
+Hoffman last week told her 200 club members that the fitness and weight-loss franchise for women by the end of the month because she had family medical issues she needed to attend to.

 "Curves is more than a workout facility; it’s a community," Hoffman told Patch.
 "We are just a group of woman who are very caring and supportive of each other."